nubart/blog-en/_posts/2017-07-25-audioguides-apps-multilingual-content.md

 In my view, museums should not want to be in the business of managing translations and multilingual voice-overs.
 If a museum hosts its own multilingual content, it will spend a lot of time producing it (translations + voiceovers) and coordinating updates.
 If it does not coordinate updates, its content will become stale and unloved by international visitors.

-So, following customer demand, let’s move away from unwieldy, inefficient apps and stand alone devices, but keep in mind offering and managing multilingual audio guides!
-Specialists can do it very efficiently!
+So, following customer demand, let’s move away from unwieldy, inefficient apps and stand-alone devices, but keep in mind offering and managing multilingual audio guides!
+Specialists can do them very efficiently!

 **Steve Zitkovich**